-Yet that was the feat achieved by young Markus Winkelhock on this day in 2007.
+Yet that was the feat achieved by young Markus Winkelhock at the European Grand Prix held at the Nürburgring in 2007.

-The European Grand Prix at the Nürburgring started as a dry race.
+The 60-lap race started on a dry track.
 However, within seconds of the lights going out the heavens opened and chaos ensued.

-Red Bull's David Coulthard was the first to skate across the gravel at turn five.
+Red Bull's David Coulthard was the first to skate across the gravel at Turn 5.
 But he was just the first of many to find conditions becoming instantly treacherous.
-Within minutes, anyone on slick tyres was finding it impossible to stay on track.
+Within minutes, anyone on slick tyres was finding it impossible to stay the course.

-There was a veritable river flowing across turn 1, which caught out Lewis Hamilton, Jenson Button, Adrian Sutil and Nico Rosberg, Scott Speed and Vitantonio Liuzzi.
+There was a veritable river flowing across Turn 1, which caught out Lewis Hamilton, Jenson Button, Adrian Sutil, Nico Rosberg, Scott Speed and Vitantonio Liuzzi.

 Super Aguri's Anthony Davidson just managed to avoid joining them in the world's most expensive temporary car park.
 Hamilton kept his McLaren running and rejoined the race after the crane hoisted him clear of the wet gravel.